jizhouyang/De-MakeUp/index.md

 <p align="center"><img src="https://raw.githubusercontent.com/jizhouyang/De-MakeUp/master/formula.PNG"></p>

 <p align="center"><b>Equation.
-1 Loss function of cycleGAN [@CycleGAN2017]</b></p>
+1 Loss function of cycleGAN [2]</b></p>

 ## Approach

 Our project can be roughly divided into three phase and within each pahse, we solved different problems.
 <ol><li><b>Data collection and literature research:</b>
  <p>In the beginning of our project, we reviewed related paper and developed our method.
-In addition, we contacted the author of BeautyGAN [@BeautyGAN] and were authorized to use their large Makeup Transfer dataset.
+In addition, we contacted the author of BeautyGAN [6] and were authorized to use their large Makeup Transfer dataset.
 To enrich our training in advance, we also collected images manually, but due to the poor training performance, these data were discarded.</p></li>
 <li><b>Implementation and training:</b>
-<p>After the settlement of method and data, we finished the implementation of cycleGAN network using Tensorflow, referring to the Zhu's paper[@CycleGAN2017] and some high-stared github respository, and trained on Google Cloud Platform.</p>
+<p>After the settlement of method and data, we finished the implementation of cycleGAN network using Tensorflow, referring to the Zhu's paper[2] and some high-stared github respository, and trained on Google Cloud Platform.</p>
 <img src="https://raw.githubusercontent.com/weedkillers/Final-Report/master/fcycle%20architecure.jpg">
 <p align="center"> <b>Figure.
 2 Cycle GAN Structure</b></p></li>
 <li><b>Optimization of performance:</b>
 <p>In this process, we were iterating the process that updateing our method depending on feedbacks of training result and in the end, we increased our output performance significantly.
 In the process, we applied three solution helping with our performance.</p>
 <ul><li>After each iteration, we fine tuned the parameters to get better result.</li>
 <li>We categorized our training dataset depending on skin and hair colors, restrcting the no-makeup domain andlimiting the features will be learned.</li>
 <li>Given the makeup of eye region is different from lip region and skin region, a face parsing algorithm that segment face into component might be applied before training.
-However, in the origin paper [@CycleGAN], the author didn't describe the parsing algorithm in detail.
+However, in the origin paper [3], the author didn't describe the parsing algorithm in detail.
 We tried to develop our own parsing algorithm, but due to the limited time we have, we didn't finish the segmentation.</li>
 </ul>
 </li></ol>
 <h2> Comparision to the past works </h2>
-We found several literatures that dealing with the similar problem, makeup transfer and removal, for instance PairedCycleGAN [@CycleGAN], makeup detector and remover framework[@FaceBehind], and Image-to-Image Translation [@imagetranslation].
+We found several literatures that dealing with the similar problem, makeup transfer and removal, for instance PairedCycleGAN [3], makeup detector and remover framework[4], and Image-to-Image Translation [2].
 In the above literature, their work can produce impressive de-makeup face image, however, to our best knowledge, relative less investigator tried to make use of the de-makeup networks on top of face recognition application.

 ## Results
 <p align="center">